-Our Beacon, Two Battery Beacon, and Tough Beacon, all use a cr2477 3V lithium battery.
-If you would like to learn more about these batteries and their properties, check out this datasheet.
+Some of our products like Heavy Duty Beacon and Card Tag use different models of lithium batteries.
+If you would like to learn more about CR2477 batteries and their properties, check out this datasheet.

 Kontakt.io beacons are manufactured in our HQ offices in Poland, batteries are placed on the beacons by our production team and tested before being shipped.
 Because our beacons are permanently on from the moment they leave our production facility, they'll start using their battery and going through the initial discharge phase.
 It's important to know this in case you've planned to store your beacons for a while before deployment.

-Tough beacons in particular, are given a special sealing method that makes them weather and waterproof, their batteries can't be replaced, so important consideration should be given to their configuration.
+Tough Beacons TB15-1 in particular, are given a special sealing method that makes them weather and waterproof, their batteries can't be replaced, so important consideration should be given to their configuration.

-The most important factor when talking about battery life, is the configuration of the beacons themselves.
-There are two parameters that highly affect the battery life: transmission power, and advertising interval.
-The combination of these two will determine the life of your battery, to maximize this, we recommend going for a higher advertising interval value, rather than reducing the transmission power; the latter may affect communication with your beacon later on, lower tx levels are only recommended on the deployment phase of your project.
+The most important factor when talking about battery life is the configuration of the beacons themselves.
+There are three parameters that highly affect battery life: transmission power, advertising interval and packets broadcasted.
+The combination of these parameters will determine the life of your battery, to maximize this, we recommend going for a higher advertising interval value, rather than reducing the transmission power; the latter may affect communication with your beacon, later on, lower tx levels are only recommended on the deployment phase of your project.